yfzhang114/OneNet/README.md

 4) OneNet achieves faster and better convergence than other methods;

 ## Introduction for Detect-then-Adapt
 While numerous algorithms have been developed, most of them focus on model design and updating.
 In practice, many of these methods struggle with continuous performance regression in the face of accumulated concept drifts over time.
-We first detects drifting conception and then aggressively adapts the current model to the drifted concepts after the detection for rapid adaption.
+We first detect drifting conception and then aggressively adapt the current model to the drifted concepts after the detection for rapid adaption.
 Our empirical studies across six datasets demonstrate the effectiveness of  in improving model adaptation capability.
 Notably, compared to a simple Temporal Convolutional Network (TCN) baseline, $D^3A$ reduces the average Mean Squared Error (MSE) by $43.9$%.
 For the state-of-the-art (SOTA) model, the MSE is reduced by $33.3$%.

 ![Detect-then-Adapt](teaser_d3a.png)